Traditional Belgian Food in Brussels: 17 Must-Eats!

 best belgium food in brussels, french fries covered with a spicy orange sauce

-One dish that’s popular the world over is French fries, but Maison Antoine has taken this delicious snack to a whole new level of excellence!
+One dish that’s popular worldwide is French fries, but Maison Antoine has taken this delicious snack to a whole new level of excellence!

 Maison Antoine was founded by Antoine Desmet in 1948, and has gone from strength to strength as it’s been handed down from generation to generation in the Desmet family.